 Since collaboration brings benefits to anyone, the enlightened collaborator increases the scope and opportunities for cooperation.

 - Make the pie larger: so there is more for everyone

 - Align interests: the more you align interest, the better it is for both to collaborate, and to stick to collaboration.
-An example of aligning interest is to avoid paying a contractor based on hours, which incentivize him to be ineffective, and paying instead for completed projects.
+An example of aligning interest is to avoid paying a contractor based on hours, which incentivizes him to be ineffective, and pay instead for completed projects.

 - Collaborative reframing: the mindsets and techniques to turn and steer relationships towards win-win.

 It can be as simple as saying “I value you and our collaboration”, which serves as a goodwill signal of your willingness to collaborate for win-win.

 Linked above is the example of collaborative reframing to improve a relationship that was teetering on the verge of competition and one-upmanship

 - Collaborative shaming: “collaborative shaming” is a specific technique part of “collaborative reframing”.
 It consists of shaming people who are playing win-lose games in an effort to lead them towards a more fruitful win-win for both.
 Collaborative shaming against shit-tests: an example on using collaborative shaming to handle female shit-tests

 - Frame cementing: once a positive and collaborative frame has been set “cementing” strengthens that frame and increases its power and its ability to influence behavior over the long term

 - “I’m glad we agree”: a power move to cap a win-win frame reminds people that you both agreed on a course of action that is good for both

 - WIIFT: approaching people with a mindset of “what’s in it for them” increases the chances that they will see the exchange as win-win, which in turn increases the chances they will want to collaborate